List of Coal Faces at Stillingfleet Mine

 Plan of coal faces at Stillingfleet Mine with seven worked in the North Selby Mine area.

 The first coal faces at Stillingfleet Mine were worked from the east / west lateral roadways.
 The first face worked in Jan 1988 was H01Bs on the west side of the mine.
 H01Cs started production in May 1988 at the east side of the mine.
-The lateral heading to the east of the mine was the connection with the North Selby Mine lateral conveyor roadway called West 2 and was completed in July 1989.
-The heading was driven by two Dosco Mk 3 roadheaders with heading being driven from both mines simultaneously and was over 3,600m long on completion.
+The lateral heading to the east of the mine was the connection with the North Selby Mine lateral roadway called West 2 Conveyor Road and was completed in July 1989.
+The heading was developed using two Dosco Mk 3 roadheaders.
+The roadway was driven from both mines simultaneously and was over 3,600m long on completion.

 BJD (Dresser) Heliminer